conan-io/docs/tutorial/developing_packages/package_layout.rst

   - In the cache, the layout (like a build subfolder) is kept, so we can always know where the artifacts are before packaging them.
   - It enables tools like the :ref:`AutoPackager<conan_tools_files_packaging>` to automate the **package()** method.
-  - It out-of-the-box enables to use editable packages, because the recipe describes where the contents will be, even for different configurations, so the consumers can link with the correct built artifacts.
+  - It out-of-the-box enables to use :ref:`editable packages<editable_packages>`, because the recipe describes where the contents will be, even for different configurations, so the consumers can link with the correct built artifacts.